This month, you have seen insight into our sponsees business, more importantly, why we love her work so much!

 Jessica then went on to study Textile Design at Norwich University of the arts.
 From this, she successfully went on to develop and learn many new and exciting skills that she frequently reflects onto her work and creations.

 These skills have been developed into her most recent eco-friendly collection.
 A series of lamps and light fittings were created from used plastic milk bottles.
 All the milk bottles and plastic have been and are continually collected from Jessica’s local cafes, restaurants, and businesses.
 Not only this, but she also collects bottles from her family and friends who support her greatly throughout her business.

 Techspire solutions, as part of the sponsorship with Jessica Mae studio provided her with 3 key products and services, all of which are available to you!

 Firstly, we provided Jessica with a brand new and expertly improved logo.
 You can see this on our profile as well as Jessica’s.
-From this, our expertly talented graphic designers designed brand new business cards for Jessica.
-With this, Jessica chose an eco-friendly card, made from recycled paper and card.
-With our aim to assist Jessica as best we can, we also provided her with use of our social media scheduling dashboard.
+From this, our expertly talented graphic designers designed brand-new business cards for Jessica.
+With this, Jessica chose an eco-friendly card, made from recycled paper and cards.
+With our aim to assist Jessica as best we can, we also provided her with the use of our social media scheduling dashboard.
 This dashboard, also available to you, enables you to schedule posts months in advance, any time of day.
 With the ability to schedule the same post for all your platforms.
-This includes YouTube, Facebook, Twitter and Linked in, plus many more.
+This includes YouTube, Facebook, Twitter, and Linked-in, plus many more.
 Like this, we also gave Jessica access to our brand new and newly finished marketing dashboard.
 Here, you can see every insight that is able to come from your social media accounts.
-Where your traffic is from, their ages and much more.
+Where your traffic is from, their ages, and much more.